OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 ### Use HTTP Strict Transport Security

 HTTP Strict Transport Security (HSTS) instructs the user's browser to always request the site over HTTPS, and also prevents the user from bypassing certificate warnings.
-See the [HTTP Strict Transport Security cheatsheet](HTTP_Strict_Transport_Security_Cheat_Sheet.md) for further information on implementing HSTS.
+See the [HTTP Strict Transport Security Cheat Sheet](HTTP_Strict_Transport_Security_Cheat_Sheet.md) for further information on implementing HSTS.

-### Consider the use of Client-Side Certificates
+### Client Certificates and Mutual TLS

-In a typical configuration, TLS is used with a certificate on the server so that the client is able to verify the identity of the server, and to provide an encrypted connection between them.
-However, there are two main weaknesses with this approach:
+In a typical TLS configuration, a certificate on the server allows the client to verify the server's identity and provides an encrypted connection between them.
+However, this approach has two main weaknesses:

-- The server does not have any mechanism to verify the identity of the client
+- The server lacks a mechanism to verify the client's identity.
-- The connection can be intercepted by an attacker who is able to obtain a valid certificate for the domain.
+- An attacker, obtaining a valid certificate for the domain, can intercept the connection.
+This interception is often used by businesses to inspect TLS traffic, by installing a trusted CA certificate on their client systems.

-    - This is most commonly used by businesses to carry out inspection of TLS traffic by installing a trusted CA certificate on there client systems.
+Client certificates, central to mutual TLS (mTLS), address these issues.
+In mTLS, both the client and server authenticate each other using TLS.
+The client proves their identity to the server with their own certificate.
+This not only enables strong authentication of the client but also prevents an intermediate party from decrypting TLS traffic, even if they have a trusted CA certificate on the client system.

-Client certificates address both of these issues by requiring that the client proves their identity to the server with their own certificate.
-This not only provides strong authentication of the identity of the client, but also prevents an intermediate party from performing TLS decryption, even if they have trusted CA certificate on the client system.
+Challenges and Considerations

-Client certificates are rarely used on public systems due to a number of issues:
+Client certificates are rarely used in public systems due to several challenges:

-- Issuing and managing client certificates introduces significant administrative overheads.
+- Issuing and managing client certificates involves significant administrative overhead.
-- Non-technical users may struggle to install client certificates.
+- Non-technical users may find installing client certificates difficult.
-- TLS decryption used by many organisations will cause client certificate authentication to fail.
+- Organizations' TLS decryption practices can cause client certificate authentication, a key component of mTLS, to fail.

-However, they should be considered for high-value applications or APIs, especially where there are a small number of technically sophisticated users, or where all users are part of the same organisation.
+Despite these challenges, client certificates and mTLS should be considered for high-value applications or APIs, particularly where users are technically sophisticated or part of the same organization.

-### Consider Using Public Key Pinning
+### Public Key Pinning

 Public key pinning can be used to provides assurance that the server's certificate is not only valid and trusted, but also that it matches the certificate expected for the server.
 This provides protection against an attacker who is able to obtain a valid certificate, either by exploiting a weakness in the validation process, compromising a trusted certificate authority, or having administrative access to the client.